 The stability and growth of a country's economy hinges on its ability to produce goods and services for both domestic and international use.
 Labor represents an important factor of production, hence, the improvement of the quality of the labor force, and efforts to make it more productive and responsive to growth are necessary for the development of the economy.
-A clear knowledge and understanding of the size, composition and other characteristics of the segment of the population is a big step in this direction.
+A clear knowledge and understanding of the size, composition, and other characteristics of the segment of the population is a big step in this direction.
 A continuing supply of the data on labor force is indispensable to national and local development planning.

-The Labor Force Survey (LFS) is a nationwide quarterly survey of households conducted by the Philippine Statistics Authority (PSA) to gather data on the demographic and socio-economic characteristics of the population.
+The Labor Force Survey (LFS) is a vehicle to gather such data on the demographic and socio-economic characteristics of the population with nationwide coverage and conducted on a quarterly and monthly mode by interviewing households.
+The Philippine Statistics Authority (PSA) implements the LFS.